Image source: 9News

-After responding to the scene of a multi-car crash, Officer Shane Phillips of Spokane, Washington spotted an baby crying in the backseat.
+After responding to the scene of a multi-vehicle collision, Officer Shane Phillips of Spokane, Washington spotted a baby crying in the backseat.
 The baby’s mother was taken to the hospital with injuries, so Officer Phillips stayed with the child, feeding her and changing her diaper until Child Protective Services could arrive.
 The cause of the crash is currently under investigation.

 Spokane County’s “Coffin Corner” raises concerns after crash

 Five people were injured in Deer Park, Washington on Wednesday in a crash at an intersection that residents have dubbed “Coffin Corner.”
 Two children were airlifted from the scene with life-threatening injuries, and three other people were treated for their injuries at local hospitals.
 Captain Megan Hill of Spokane County Fire District 4 described the corner for reporters, saying, “It’s kind of narrow.
 It’s getting dark kind of early.
 If there are two cars right behind each other, you can’t see the second car.
 It’s a very busy [road] and for how busy it is, it’s not very big.”

 An Amazon delivery truck took a turn too fast in rainy conditions and smashed into the front doors of the ACT Theater in Seattle.
 There was damage to part of the building, but no injuries were reported.
 The truck was part of Amazon’s Fresh program, which delivers groceries, not packages.
 Police are planning to ticket the driver.